bwrrp/xspattern.js/README.md

 XML Schema Regular Expression engine

-This library implements a regular expression engine for the regular expression language defined in XML Schema 1.0 and 1.1.
-It follows the XML Schema 1.1 specification, which corrects some errors in earlier versions but is otherwise fully compatible.
+This library is a complete implementation of an engine for the regular expression language defined in XML Schema 1.0 and 1.1.
+It follows the XML Schema 1.1 specification, which corrects some errors in earlier versions but should be considered fully compatible with XML Schema 1.0.

+For Unicode-related functionality, this implementation follows Unicode version 12.1.0.
+For compatibility with XML Schema 1.0, Unicode block names that existed in Unicode 3.1.0 are accepted as aliases for their current counterparts in `\p{Is...}` and `\P{Is...}` expressions.

 ## Installation